ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourhub/participants.md

-# Zanzi Hub Participants
+# OurHub Participants

 ![](img/participants.png)

-For this doc we call the Digital Nomad Business Hub, Zanzi Hub.
+For this doc we call the Digital Nomad Business Hub, OurHub.

 ## Zanzi Community